 - The average American goes through a pound of food per day.
 When planning for food storage for an emergency, many people throw back a case of MREs or stack of canned goods and think that they are prepared.
 However, the volume they have isn’t enough to last very long.

 - The idea that you can replenish items by a quick rush to the store will be mimicked by thousands who have nothing at all saved.
 Anything not stored now might as well be forgotten unless you can grow it or others nearby are raising it.

 - Those who have food ample stored will quickly face demands from those who do not have food.
-Whether it is hungry neighbor children passing through your house and receive snacks shared by children or family and neighbors asking for food when they see that you are not starving, those who have will quickly be drained of what they do have.
+Those who have will quickly be drained of what they do have.
 And this does not even take into account theft of food.

 - If you have stored food but your family won’t eat it or if you don’t have what you need to prepare it, it is essentially useless.
 Have a large supply of canned goods your family will eat and has a history of eating.